r-fernandezz/downshape/README.md

 function and **renameVar** target.

 :heavy_check_mark: **\[spat_reso\]** : The initial spatial resolution of
-downloaded files is in the format “XresolutionGrid\*YresolutionGrid”, for example, “180\*90” for a 2°x2° resolution or “360\*180” for a 1°x1° resolution.
+downloaded files is in the format “XresolutionGrid\*YresolutionGrid”.
 You can find the spatial resolution of downloaded files using the CDO command “cdo griddes path_to_your_file.nc” (check “xsize” and “ysize” argument respectively ‘XresolutionGrid’ and ‘YresolutionGrid’).
 The “reso” is a list that provides the resolutions of variables, and “vars” is a list that provides the names of variables after they have been renamed to the target.
 Provide the names of variables excluding the names of depth variables created automatically by the pipeline.
 The “desired_reso” is the resolution desired for all variables downloaded (XresolutionGrid = 360/XdegreeResolution and YresolutionGrid = 180/YdegreeResolution).
+For example, “180\*90” for a 2°x2° resolution or “360\*180” for a 1°x1° resolution

 :heavy_check_mark: **\[deep_level\]** : List start and end deep level by file created.
 To split variable to several files by deep level.
 First (or n) element of “start” vector correspond to first (or n) element of “end” vector. vectors of the list can be empty.

-:heavy_check_mark: **\[renameVar\]** : List with old name and new name.
+:heavy_check_mark: **\[renameVar\]** : List with “my_variable_name”
-First (or n) element of “oldname” vector correspond to first (or n) element of “newname” vector.
+column value into “copernicus_parameters.csv” table and new name you want inside netcdf file.
+First (or n) element of “tabname” vector correspond to first (or n) element of “newname” vector.
 Allow to rename into NETCDF file the variable juste after downloading step.
-This vectors gathers all old and new variable names used to rename cmip6 and copernicus data **JUST AFTER DOWNLOAD STEP**.
+The name of file stay with “my_variable_name” column value.
+This vectors gathers all variable names used to rename cmip6 and copernicus data **JUST AFTER DOWNLOAD STEP**.
 In others words, it allows to change name of “variable” column into **parameters_copernicus.csv** and “Variable_id” column into **selected_datasets.csv** for cmip6 data.
 If variable name have a name with “\_“,”-“,”\#“,” “, rename with **rename** target to one word without specials characters otherwise CDO command doesn’t work.
 All vectors of this target list can to be empty.
+If bathymetry is downloaded by downloadCDO_bathy() it will be called”BATHY” and variable name inside the NetCDF file will be not rename (called “topo”).

 :heavy_check_mark: **\[vars_speed\]** : List first, second component and
 variable name.
 To calcul copernicus variables speed with two components